 LPS SCHOOL EXPERIMENT: AIR QUALITY STATION

-The LPS School Experiment offers high school students (14 to 18 years) the unique opportunity to be part of an European Space Agency (ESA) project and assemble and operate their own air quality (AQ) station.
+The LPS School Experiment, organized in May 2019, offered high school students (14 to 18 years) the unique opportunity to be part of an European Space Agency (ESA) project and assemble and operate their own air quality (AQ) station.

-If your school is selected for participation, you will receive the AQ station through ESA and will have to connect the different sensors to the Raspberry Pi and set up the station.
-You will also have to ensure, that the station has Wi-Fi access.
-For information on how to do that please see the quick start guide.
+The schools selected for participation received an AQ station from ESA and had to connect the different sensors to the Raspberry Pi to set up the station.
+They also had to ensure that the station had Wi-Fi access.

-Once the station is set up and configured, you can go ahead and make some measurements.
-The station can be set up outside (but protected from rain and direct sunlight) or you can walk around with it to measure different environments.
-You will have to power the station though.
-This can be done using the power cable which comes with it or using a power bank (ideal for mobile measurements).
+Once the station was set up and configured, students started to make some measurements.
+The station could be set up outside (but protected from rain and direct sunlight) or students could walk around with it to measure air quality parameters in different environments.
+Naturally, the station requires power to operate, which can be obtained using the power cable included as part of the kit or using a power bank (ideal for mobile measurements).

-What is the ESA 2019 Living Planet Symposium?
+What was the ESA 2019 Living Planet Symposium?

-The Living Planet Symposium (LPS) is a large international conference, which is held every three years and will take place on 13–17 May 2019 in Milan, Italy.
-It is organised by ESA with the support of the Italian Space Agency (ASI).
-The thematic focus is on how Earth Observation contributes to science and society, and how disruptive technologies and actors are changing the traditional Earth Observation landscape, which is also creating new opportunities for public and private sector interactions.
+The Living Planet Symposium (LPS) is a large international conference, which is held every three years.
+In 2019, it took place on 13–17 May in Milan, Italy.
+It was organized by ESA with the support of the Italian Space Agency (ASI).
+The thematic focus was on how Earth Observation contributes to science and society, and how disruptive technologies and actors change the traditional Earth Observation landscape, creating new opportunities for public and private sector interactions.

 For more information about the ESA 2019 Living Planet Symposium click here.

-The Living Planet Symposium 2019 will also be the frame for the third edition of the LPS School Lab (13–17 May 2019).
-This week-long event will include exciting presentations and hands-on experiments on Earth and Space Sciences by international experts in the field and is aimed at high school students.
-Other than ESA, the Italian space agency ASI, the German centre for aerospace – DLR – the Italian National Institute of Geophysics and Volcanology (INGV), the UK Space Agency and the University of Pavia and Polytechnic University of Milan will participate.
-This means that students will have the unique opportunity to meet scientists and get an insight into the fields of Space and Earth Sciences.
-To register, click here.
+The Living Planet Symposium 2019 was also the frame for the third edition of the LPS School Lab.
+This week-long event included exciting presentations and hands-on experiments on Earth and Space Sciences given and led by international experts in the field and aimed at high school students.
+Other than ESA, the Italian Space Agency ASI, the German Centre for Aerospace – DLR –, the Italian National Institute of Geophysics and Volcanology (INGV), the UK Space Agency and the University of Pavia and Polytechnic University of Milan participated.
+This meant that students had the unique opportunity to meet scientists and get an insight into the fields of Space and Earth Sciences.

-The LPS School Experiment brings together Citizen Science, the Internet of Things and Space Science.
-Keep in mind however, that your station’s sensors are not calibrated according to scientific standards and should therefore only be used for educational purposes.
-Furthermore, the gas sensors of the station are sensitive to a large variety of gases, which makes it difficult to estimate the exact contribution of each gas to the measured signal.
+The AQP and the LPS School Experiment bring together the topics of Citizen Science, Internet of Things and Space Science.
+Keep in mind, however, that the platform’s sensors are not calibrated according to scientific standards and should therefore only be used for educational purposes.
+Furthermore, the gas sensors are sensitive to a large variety of gases, which makes it difficult to estimate the exact contribution of each gas to the measured signal.